 An experimental evaluation of the assumption of independence in multi-version programming.
 Knight & Leveson (1986)

 Redundancy Example: Sensor Fusion

-- Combine data from a wide range of sensors - · Provides partial information even when some sensor is faulty - A critical part of modern autonomous systems - Q. Why does this approach work?
+- Combine data from a wide range of input sensors - Provides partial information even when some sensors are faulty - A critical part of modern autonomous systems (self-driving cars, robotics, IoT...)